 2. How Much Does a Domain Name Cost?

-If you want to know how much does it cost to buy a domain name, you can refer to How Much Does a Domain Name Cost?
-Pricing and Registration Fees.
+If you want to know how much it costs to buy a domain name, you can refer to my “how much does a domain name cost?” article.

 3. How to register a domain name for your blog?